elenderg/PAL-1000/instruções de compilação.md

 `Abort with the string and the rider's source's last.`

 8. We'll also be needing all of our timers.
 There are 15 of them, corresponding to the 15 time-consuming steps in the compiler process.
-They look like this...`
+They look like this...

-`The adding built-in memory routines timer is a timer.`

-`The adding built-in startup routine timer is a timer.`

-`The addressing timer is a timer.`
+`The adding built-in memory routines timer is a timer.` `The adding built-in startup routine timer is a timer.` `The addressing timer is a timer.`
 `The calculating timer is a timer.`
 `The compiling routine bodies timer is a timer.`
 `The compiling routine headers timer is a timer.`
 `The indexing utilities timer is a timer.`
 `The linking timer is a timer.`
 `The offsetting timer is a timer.`
 `The loading timer is a timer.`
 `The resolving globals timer is a timer.`
 `The resolving types timer is a timer.`
 `The scanning timer is a timer.`
 `The transmogrifying timer is a timer.`
 `The writing timer is a timer.`

- `

-...and they're splattered all through the file, but you can easily put the first one back by typing CTRL-HOME, CTRL-F, "timer is a timer" (without the quotes), select and uncomment the line with END SHIFT-HOME CTRL-U. You can use CTRL-N followed by END SHIFT-HOME CTRL-U for the rest.`
+...and they're splattered all through the file, but you can easily put the first one back by typing CTRL-HOME, CTRL-F, "timer is a timer" (without the quotes), select and uncomment the line with `END SHIFT-HOME CTRL-U`.
+You can use `CTRL-N` followed by `END SHIFT-HOME CTRL-U` for the rest.

 9. Find this type definition and put it back as well: